mehiskork/gym-app-mvp/README.md

 - **Guest/device identity:** bootstrap and pre-login transport context.
 - **`/sync`:** accepts either account JWT or device bearer token; ownership is resolved server-side from principal, never client payload.
 - **`/me`:** account JWT only.
+- **`DELETE /me`:** account JWT only.
 - **`/claim/start`:** device-token only.
 - **`/claim/confirm`:** Firebase account JWT only; target account owner is derived server-side from the verified account principal.
+- **Guest -> Google merge:** signed-out guest data is intentionally merged into whichever Google account the user chooses.
+A direct Account A -> Account B switch on the same local install remains destructive/reset-based.
+- **No client-selected ownership:** backend sync, claim, and deletion paths derive ownership from the authenticated principal, not client-sent owner/user ids.

 ---